grulicht/terraform-provider-pwpush/docs/index.md

-# 🔐 Pwpush Terraform Provider
+# 🔐 Pwpush Terraform/OpenTofu Provider

-A [Terraform](https://www.terraform.io) provider to manage secure one-time secret pushes using [Password Pusher](https://github.com/pglombardo/PasswordPusher) via its REST API.
+A Terraform/OpenTofu provider to manage secure one-time secret pushes using [Password Pusher](https://github.com/pglombardo/PasswordPusher) via its REST API.

 It supports provisioning of pushes with text, URLs, QR codes, or attached files, including optional expirations, passphrases, and notes.